 - Methanol: Usually used to remove fingerprint oils from lamp

 bulbs, but in addition as a general cleaner and degreaser.
 It can also

-remove some label and tape glues from surfaces that would be destroyed
+remove some inks and some label and tape glues from surfaces that would be

-by the solvents below.
-In addition, it can clean tape and computer drive
+destroyed by the solvents discussed below.
+In addition, it can clean tape

 - Varsol: Mainly used to thin oil-based paints and to clean up

 after painting with the same.
 It can also remove grime and some types of